Astrak/LoadScreen.js/README.md

 //Also simply :
 ASSETS.objects.myObject6 = new THREE.Mesh(...);//Won't be processed.
 ```

+## FAQ
+Why is it mandatory to indicate `fileSize` ?

+>
+- XHR issue handling : sometimes the progress events can have `e.total` equaling zero, resulting in an Infinite progress value when doing `e.loaded/e.total`.
+With `fileSize` in Ko, the library has a fallback.
+- UX quality : with this information the loader has a linear progress.
+Contrarily, if two files of different sizes were to be loaded without the `fileSize` information, one big and one small, and if the small one is immediately received before even having a progress event of the other one, the progress bar can jump to 50%, then take more time to reach 100%, giving a mistaken information.

 ## Roadmap
 * second progress bar at top of screen for assets loading after start